 - Hysteroscopy also involves a scope on a thin tube with a light, but in this procedure, the scope is inserted through your vagina, past your cervix and further into your uterus.
 Polyps can also be detected using this procedure.

 Treatment Without Symptoms?

-Most of the time, uterine fibroids are only treated if the symptoms are annoying or painful for you depending on your doctor’s recommendation after careful examination.
-So normally your doctor either treats your symptoms or removes the fibroids via medications or surgical procedures.
+Most of the time, uterine fibroids are only treated if the symptoms are annoying or painful for you depending on your gynecologist’s recommendation after careful examination.
+So normally your gynecologist either treats your symptoms or removes the fibroids via medications or surgical procedures.